McBenny/3plearning/README.md

 ## What it doesn't do

-The accounts being stored on the machine, there is no link with any server.
-The password are not encrypted in any way.
-There is no specifi test on the validity of the data apart from what the browser can do (type=email, required).
+- The accounts being stored on the machine, there is no link with any server.
+- The passwords are not encrypted in any way.
+- There is no specific test on the validity of the data apart from what the browser can do (type=email, required).
-I did not implement any kind of design apart from a simple presentation and the minimum requirements for understanding the interface (titles or messages) but the classes respect the BEM methodology and the styles are defined in SASS.
+- I did not implement any kind of design apart from a simple presentation and the minimum requirements for understanding the interface (titles or messages) but the classes respect the BEM methodology and the styles are defined in SASS.